 Accountability is a top priority for CCSA and we have been working closely with members for many years to create our Accountability Framework.

 CCSA's Member Council, which consists of charter school leaders from across California, adopted an approach that calls for improving academic performance criteria and addressing deficiencies in current law that make it difficult to close underperforming schools.
 In June of 2013, the Member Council held an in-person meeting of a majority of the Council and unanimously recommended and the Board approved refinements to CCSA's Minimum Academic Accountability Criteria.
-Read a message from Brian Bauer, Chair of the Member Council.
+Read a message from Brian Bauer, CCSA Board Member.
 Our accountability strategy aims to provide a clear, simple and fully transparent framework that provides all charter schools with tools to examine their individual performance, and also helps present a clear picture of the performance continuum across the entire movement.

 CCSA Accountability Framework